MateuszKubuszok/JAppJUp/README.md

 License
 -----------
 Project's own licence can be found [here](LICENSE.md).
-Licenses of referenced libraries can be found either on their respective homepages or inside their source code files.
+Licenses of referenced libraries can be found either on their respective homepages or inside their source code files, as well as inside this [NOTICE](NOTICE.md).